marcgarreau/react-zest/README.md

 Import the `Zest` component and wrap the element you'd like to animate.

-The `Zest` wrapper can accept an `animationTrigger` prop with values `click` or `hover`.
+The `Zest` wrapper can accept an `animationTrigger` prop with values `click` (default) or `hover`.
 Currently, one animation is available that resembles a ripple around the wrapped element.

 ```
 import React from 'react';